 What Is Tetanus?

-Tetanus (also called lockjaw) is a serious disease that affects the muscles and nerves.
+Tetanus, also known as lockjaw, is a serious but preventable disease that affects the body's muscles and nerves.

-The good news is that it's rare in the United States because all babies are vaccinated against it.
+Starting at 2 months of age, all babies in the United States are vaccinated against tetanus.
 The disease is much more common in developing countries than it is in the United States.

 What Causes Tetanus?